uday89patel/NuroVetaAi/README.md

 docker run -p 5000:5000 healthcare-ai-webapp
 ```

-You should be able to access your app by visiting [http://localhost:5000/](http://localhost:5000/) in your browser.# NuroVetaAi
+You should be able to access your app by visiting [http://localhost:5000/](http://localhost:5000/) in your browser.
-# NuroVetaAi
 # NuroVetaAi